 What else can you do?

-Consider starting a conversation if you think this is someone you know among your family and friends.
+Consider starting a conversation about it, if you think this may be relevant to someone you know among your family and friends.

 And share this information with others!